History of Spain.18th Century Overview (2):

 The final years of the 18th century.

 Meanwhile in revolutionary France, Napoleon Bonaparte was making a name for himself.
 After a number of military victories, he effectively took power declaring himself First Consul in 1799, and Emperor in 1804.
-Napoleon’s soldiers entered Spain in 1807, their presence eventually unleashing a war of independence that brought about political and social changes that left an indelible mark on modern Spain.
+Napoleon’s soldiers entered Spain in 1807, their presence eventually unleashing a war of independence (aka the Peninsular War) that brought about political and social changes that left an indelible mark on modern Spain.

 Herr, Richard The Eighteenth Century Revolution in Spain Princeton 1958 (Second Printing 1973).